 A Tale of Dark and Grimm by Adam Gidwitz

-Will is apprenticed to become a Ranger, a job he’s unsure about.
-But as he develops a relationship with his master and learns what being a Ranger is all about (spying for the kingdom), and comes to embrace his new life.
+Will is apprenticed to become a Ranger.
+Ss he develops a relationship with his master and learns what being a Ranger is all about (spying for the kingdom), he embraces his new life.
 When an old enemy of the kingdom sends out dangerous beasts to attack Will’s master, Will is instrumental in getting help and killing the creatures.
 Action, fantasy, adventure, friendship, excellent writing — this book has it all!
-Ranger’s Apprentice is a must-read, mesmerizing epic fantasy.
+Boxed Set HERE.

 Edge of Extinction The Ark Plan by Laura Martin

-Action from the first page!
-It’s a dangerous world where cloned dinosaurs have taken over the earth.
-Now Sky and her fellow humans live below ground in safety with Noah as their supreme ruler.
-Sky discovers that her missing (maybe traitor?) father left her a secret note with cryptic instructions on how he could be found.
-She decides to leave the underground city in order to find her dad.
+Cloned dinosaurs have taken over the earth, so Sky and her fellow humans live below ground.
+Sky discovers that her missing (maybe traitor?) father left her a note to find him.
+She decides to leave the underground city to find her dad.
 Barely outside a day, she and her friend Shawn are rescued from hungry dinosaurs by a boy who lives in a treetop enclave.
-When his enclave is attacked by Noah’s soldiers looking for her, Sky realizes that everything she believed about Noah is wrong and is even more determined to find her father.
-I LOVED every page of this book series — and know your 6th graders will, too!
+When Noah’s soldiers attack, Sky realizes that everything she believed about Noah was wrong.
+This is one of my favorite book series for 6th graders!

 The Fog Diver by Joel Ross